jphaugla/Digital-Banking-CockroachDB/README.md

 ## Requirements
 * Docker installed on your local system, see [Docker Installation Instructions](https://docs.docker.com/engine/installation/).
 * Alternatively, can run CockroachDB Enterprise and set the CockroachDB host and port in the application.properties file
+  * [This terraform and ansible github](https://github.com/jphaugla/AZURE-Terraform-CRDB-Module) can be used to deploy this application to AZURE
 * When using Docker for Mac or Docker for Windows, the default resources allocated to the linux VM running docker are 2GB RAM and 2 CPU's.
 Make sure to adjust these resources to meet the resource requirements for the containers you will be running.
 More information can be found here on adjusting the resources allocated to docker.
 * NOTE:  seemed very difficult to change the swagger ui port from 8080 so left application and swagger ui port at 8080
   * this conflicts with typcial port 8080 configuration of CockroachDB http port of 8080-must change out port 8080